kferguson52/react-portfolio/README.md

 # Reacto Portfolio

-I plan to come back in the future to utilize this for Salesforce related experiences.
-I also plan to come back and connect the backend.
+This portfolio aims to capture project related work I've done through my experience through the Full Stack Bootcamp.
+Feel free to click through the related projects to get insights to the projects I've worked on.